-Islamic mortgages tend to be more expensive than regular mortgages.
+Islamic mortgages are often more expensive than regular mortgages.

 This is because Islamic mortgages involve more paperwork and legal work.

-There’s also not much competition, with only a handful of Islamic banks offering Sharia compliant mortgages in the UK.
+There’s also not much competition.
+There are only a few Islamic banks that offer Sharia compliant mortgages in the UK.